 Always have one clear call to action (CTA) in each post.
-If you’re seeking newsletter signups, ask readers to signup to your weekly/monthly newsletter.
+If you’re seeking newsletter signups, ask readers to sign up for your weekly/monthly newsletter.
 If you’re seeking new leads by giving away a free e-book, ask readers to download the e-book.

 8. Promote and Share

 It’s not enough to write a beautiful article.
 You have to share it with your audience.
 Don’t expect your readers to catch every single post you write when you don’t share them.
-Share links to your blog in social media, on your website and in your newsletters to encourage people to click through.
+Share links to your blog on social media, on your website, and in your newsletters to encourage people to click through.

 Share your content for your audience to be aware that you are interested in making everyone see your content.
-If you don’t share your content, you cannot generate traffic which means no leads then no sales.
+If you don’t share your content, you cannot generate traffic which means no leads and then no sales.

 9. Analyze the data

 Remember to keep track of the performance of your blog.
 Which blog is performing well?
-How many views, shares, and engagement do you have?
-This gives you insight on what to blog about next.
+How many views, shares, and engagements do you have?
+This gives you insight into what to blog about next.
 If a particular blog is performing, you could repurpose it into a video or an infographic for your audience.

 Analyzing this data will enable you to improve future articles and become a better business blogger.

 Business blogging is a great way to improve your reach online and build stronger relationships with your customers.
 It comes with so many benefits like making you a thought leader in your industry, gaining your product and service credibility and trust, giving your site website traffic, and generating leads for you which means more sales.

-To create a successful blog, pick quality over quantity, know your audience and write for him/her, have a good headline, include images, stats, and links, have a content calendar, blog consistently promotes, share, engage and analyze data.
+To create a successful blog, pick quality over quantity, know your audience and write for him/her, have a good headline, include images, stats, and links, have a content calendar, and blog consistently promote, share, engage, and analyze data.

-If you have any more tips blogging that has worked well for your business, kindly leave a comment below.
+If you have any more blogging tips that have worked well for your business, kindly leave a comment below.